jnozzi/cocoadev.com/SiteContent/General/DraggingNSViews.markdown

 ----

 The tool is used to change the order of a set of colors.
-The picture above shows 4 views of what I'd like the drag/drop process to ''look'' like.
+The picture above shows 4 views of what I'd like the drag/drop process to *look* like.
 In the top 2, the color on the left end is being dragged to the right.
 If it's positioned between 2 colors this means the user wants to move the color so its between these colors.
 If it's positioned on top of another color then the user wants to swap the positions of the two colors.
 Note the highlighting of both the dragged-from and dragged-over colors (intended to indicate that this is a swap, not a copy of one color to another).
 The bottom 2 pictures show the same thing but this time the far right color is being dragged to the left.

-The color "cells" are subclasses of [[NSImageView]], each occupying a fixed position within a containing [[NSView]] (not visible), which is also subclassed.
+The color "cells" are subclasses of General/NSImageView, each occupying a fixed position within a containing General/NSView (not visible), which is also subclassed.
 My question is, where should the drag/drop code be implemented?
 It looks to me like it needs to be in the containing view's methods.
 This would allow it to draw the vertical "insert" highlighting between the cells.
 Since the cells are each in a fixed position within the containing view (and don't actually change postion, or size) the containing